-&lt;sup>4 The draft MS4 permit allows for the management of the 80th percentile storm event for redevelopment, however, since Santa Fe has not previously differentiated between new and redevelopment that distinction not included.
+4 The draft MS4 permit allows for the management of the 80th percentile storm event for redevelopment, however, since Santa Fe has not previously differentiated between new and redevelopment that distinction not included.

-1 runoff volume leaving the site under natural conditions.
-If retention is determined to be

-2 infeasible due to site constraints, the land use director can approve alternative compliance

-3 options for up to one-hundred percent of the retention volume.
-See Subsection 14-8.2 (B) for

-4 alternative compliance requirements.

-5 (iii) The regulatory volume must be treated to achieve a minimum of 85 percent removal of total 6 suspended solids, as compared with uncontrolled runoff.

-7 $(i\underline{i}\underline{v})$ runoff control measures may include the use of detention or retention basins and active

-8 water harvesting and passive water harvesting techniques, swales, berms, check dams,

-9 vegetative ground cover, permeable pavements, tree wells, dry wells, cisterns and other

-10 techniques appropriate for retaining and infiltrating water on site;

-(iii) stormwater shall not be discharged into any watercourse or drainage channel without adequate reduction of flow velocity, which shall be accomplished by erosion control techniques that may include the routing or energy dissipation of stormwater runoff to a vegetated swale, vegetated basin or stone-protected area.
-The techniques used shall be sufficient to diminish runoff velocity and spread runoff flow adequately to avoid erosion upon entering the watercourse;

-(iv) stormwater runoff shall not be routed into irrigation ditches, canals, acequias or watercourses related to an acequia system unless specific plans have been approved in writing by the person legally responsible for the operation and maintenance of the facility and the city engineer.
-The developer is responsible for obtaining all such approvals before submittal of an application; and writing by the person or entity legally responsible for the operation and maintenance of the acequia.
-The developer is responsible for obtaining all such approvals before submittal of
+- 1 runoff volume $\frac{5}{2}$ leaving the site under natural conditions $\frac{6}{2}$.
+If retention is determined to be - 2 infeasible due to site constraints, the land use director can approve alternative compliance - 3 options for up to one-hundred percent of the retention volume.
+See Subsection 14-8.2 (B) for - 4 alternative compliance requirements. - 5 (iii) The regulatory volume must be treated to achieve a minimum of 85 percent removal of total - 6 suspended solids, as compared with uncontrolled runoff. - 7 (iiv) runoff control measures may include the use of detention or retention basins and active - 8 water harvesting and passive water harvesting techniques, swales, berms, check dams, - 9 vegetative ground cover, permeable pavements, tree wells, dry wells, cisterns and other - techniques appropriate for retaining and infiltrating water on site; - 11 (iii) stormwater shall not be discharged into any watercourse or drainage channel without - adequate reduction of flow velocity, which shall be accomplished by erosion control techniques - that may include the routing or energy dissipation of stormwater runoff to a vegetated swale, - vegetated basin or stone-protected area.
+The techniques used shall be sufficient to diminish - runoff velocity and spread runoff flow adequately to avoid erosion upon entering the - 16 watercourse; - 17 (iv) stormwater runoff shall not be routed into irrigation ditches, canals, acequias or - watercourses related to an acequia system unless specific plans have been approved in writing by - the person legally responsible for the operation and maintenance of the facility and the city - 20 engineer.
+The developer is responsible for obtaining all such approvals before submittal of - an application; and - 22 (vi) an active, historic acequia, whether on site or off site, shall not be disturbed in any way - by building development or construction activity unless specific plans have been approved in - 24 writing by the person or entity legally responsible for the operation and maintenance of - 25 the acequia.
+The developer is responsible for obtaining all such approvals before submittal of - 26 an application.

-(vi) an active, historic acequia, whether on site or off site, shall not be disturbed in any way by building development or construction activity unless specific plans have been approved in

-26 an application.

-27 (c) Detention Basin Standards:

-28 (i) stormwater detention basins and overflow structures shall be sized and designed to

-29 adequately accommodate flows from one percent chance, twenty-four-hour storm events;

-30 provided, however, that such basins shall also be equipped with outflow structures that limit
+- (c) Detention Basin Standards: - 28 (i) stormwater detention basins and overflow structures shall be sized and designed to - 29 adequately accommodate flows from one percent chance, twenty-four-hour storm events; - provided, however, that such basins shall also be equipped with outflow structures that limit

-&lt;sup>5 With no design manual in Santa Fe at this time, recommend including a reference for determining this volume in the Municipal Code as specified in the draft MS4 permit.
+5 With no design manual in Santa Fe at this time, recommend including a reference for determining this volume in the Municipal Code as specified in the draft MS4 permit.
 Permit states: Estimation of the 90th or 80th percentile storm event discharge volume is included in EPA Technical Report entitled "Estimating Predevelopment Hydrology in the Urbanized Areas in New Mexico.
 Permittees can also estimate: Option A: a site specific 90th or 80th percentile storm event discharge volume using methodology specified in the referenced EPA Technical Report.
-Option B: a site specific pre-development hydrology and associated storm event discharge volume using methodology specified in the referenced EPA Technical Report.
+Option B: a site specific pre-development hydrology and associated storm event discharge volume using methodology specified in the referenced EPA technical Report.

-&lt;sup>6 The draft MS4 permit does not indicate the comparative condition as pre-development.
+6 The draft MS4 permit does not indicate the comparative condition as pre-development.
 Specifying 'natural condition' as comparative condition will allow for some retrofit in redeveloping areas.